-Meeting Date: August 21, 2019
+Meeting Date: June 3, 2020

 AGENDA MEMORANDUM

 To: Historic Preservation Board

 From: Julie Kirkpatrick, PLA, ASLA, Long Range Project Manager

 Development Services

-Title: Resolution No. HP 2019-03: A Resolution Approving a Request for a
+Title: Resolution No. HP 2020-01: A Resolution Approving a Request for a

 Landmark Alteration Certificate for 620 Second Street

 (Kirk House)

 Lots 11 & 12, Block 17, Craig & Gould's Addition to Castle Rock

 County of Douglas, State of Colorado

-Project #HIS19-0007
+Project #HIS20-0001

 Executive Summary

-The property owner, Jodie Anderson, would like to build an addition to the house located at 620 Second Street, which is on the southwest corner of Second and N. Lewis Streets (Attachment A).
+The property owner, Jodie Anderson, would like to construct a new, detached garage at 620 Second Street. which is on the southwest corner of Second and N. Lewis Streets (Attachment A).
 Also known as the Kirk House, the locally landmarked house was built in 1882.
-The proposed changes would include a new front porch, new windows, new side deck, and an addition to the west and south side of the home (Attachment C).
+The proposed changes would include rebuilding/relocation of the existing garage/carriage house on the northwest

-Notification and Outreach Efforts

-Section 15.64.200E(1) of the Town's Municipal Code requires that signs be posted on the property for at least ten days prior to a public hearing.
-The following public notice was given for this application:

-- The project is included on the Development Activity Map on the Town's website. - Notice of the public hearing was posted on the Town's website. - Public hearing sign was posted on the property. - The applicant mailed public notices to property owners within 300' of the site.
+corner of the property and building a new, two-car garage in approximately the same location.
+The owner proposes to rebuild the existing garage/carriage house as much as feasible onto the south side of the new garage (Attachment C).
+The existing garage does not have an adequate foundation, causing the sill plate to deteriorate and rot (Attachment E).
+The Historic Preservation Board approved a previous Landmark Alteration Certificate on August 21, 2019, to add a front porch, new windows, new side deck, and addition to the home.
+Notification and Outreach Efforts Section 15.64.200E(1) of the Town's Municipal Code requires that signs be posted on the property for at least ten days prior to a public hearing.
+The following public notice was given for this application: - The project is included on the Development Activity Map on the Town's website. - Notice of the public hearing was posted on the Town's website. - Public hearing signs were posted on the property. - The applicant mailed public notices to property owners within 500' of the site.
+Due to the Governor's COVID-19 stay-at-home and safer-at-home orders, the applicant was unable to hold any neighborhood meetings.
+However, the applicant sent the proposed site plan, elevations, and color/material boards with their public notices to adjacent property owners.
+History of Past Town Council, Boards & Commissions, or Other Discussions Landmark Designation Town Council May 14, 1998 Roof Replacement grant Historic Preservation December 20, 2011 Landmark Alteration Certificate Historic Preservation August 21, 2019 Discussion History of the Property & Existing Conditions

-The applicant held a neighborhood meeting on June 18, 2019.
-No members of the public attended.

-History of Past Town Council, Boards & Commissions, or Other Discussions

-Landmark Designation Town Council May 14, 1998 Roof Replacement grant Historic Preservation December 20, 2011

-Discussion

-History of the Property & Existing Conditions

-Pictometry/Aerial View of Property, Looking South from Second Street
+NearMap (Sept 8, 2019) View of Property, Looking South from Second Street